rararani/nookazon/README.md

 Features include: Adding and Removing items, Entering user data, Discount, and storing that data in an external database.
 This application is also only a one-time use, you will have to refresh the app in order to reset your cart.

 NOTE: It is preferable that you run this on Windows and with an Android emulator.
 Although this was built in React Native, I do not have a Mac or iOS this application was developed and tested strictly for Android apps.
+If you do decide to run this on iOS or a Mac, you may have to use "ngrok" or change the URL of the server from ``` http://10.0.2.2:3000 ``` to ``` http://localhost:3000 ``` which can be found on line 59 in LoginScreen.js (in apps/screens)

 ## Deployment Instructions